 Featured Exhibitors

 Explore and connect with some amazing local groups!
-You’ll find booths when you come to pick-up your GetGrowing Kit.
-The following groups will be joining us at the 2025 Seedling Giveaway event.
+You’ll find their booths when you come to pick-up your GetGrowing Kit.
+The following groups will be joining us at our Seedling Giveaway event.

 Brookfield Community Food Cupboard